Sparsentan (Monograph)

 Approved under accelerated approval based on reduction of proteinuria; continued FDA approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory clinical trial.
 Not established whether sparsentan slows kidney function decline in patients with IgAN.

-Treatment of IgAN includes supportive care, lifestyle modifications (exercise, weight control, smoking cessation, dietary sodium restriction), interventions to reduce cardiovascular risk, and BP management; pharmacotherapy may include ACE inhibitors, angiotensin receptor blockers (ARBs), and/or immunosuppressive therapy.
+Treatment of IgAN includes supportive care, lifestyle modifications for BP control (exercise, weight control, smoking cessation, restriction of alcohol intake, dietary sodium restriction), and interventions to reduce cardiovascular risk; pharmacotherapy may include an ACE inhibitor or angiotensin receptor blockers (ARBs), and/or immunosuppressive therapy.
 Specific place in therapy for sparsentan not yet established.

 Sparsentan Dosage and Administration